google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Expert Review guidelines

-The appointed Expert should ensure that the proposed hash algorithm has a public specification, neither suffers from nor is known to be susceptible to preimage attacks, and is otherwise considered suitable for use as a cryptographic hash function.
+The appointed Expert should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic hash algorithm with no known preimage or collision attacks.
+These attacks can damage the integrity of the log.

 ## Signature Algorithms    {#signature_algorithms}